 WEDNESDAY, Sept.
 28 – Cancer patients are often faced with many difficult-to-understand treatment choices that can have serious side effects and even mean the difference between life and death.
 That's why it's crucial that patients insist doctors use plain language in explaining the options, advised Angela Fagerlin, an associate professor of internal medicine at the University of Michigan Medical School and a researcher at the U-M Comprehensive Cancer Center.
 "People are making life and death decisions that may affect their survival and they need to know what they're getting themselves into.
 Cancer treatments and tests can be serious.
 Patients need to know what kind of side effects they might experience as a result of the treatment they undergo," Fagerlin said in a university news release.
 She and her colleagues outlined a number of tips to help patients get the information they need ...
 Read more

-Related support groups: Cancer, Provera, Depo-Provera, Methotrexate, Breast Cancer, Accutane, Lupron, Prostate Cancer, Medroxyprogesterone, Tamoxifen, Arimidex, Tretinoin, Fluorouracil, Lupron Depot, Femara, Gleevec, Lung Cancer, Rituxan, Colorectal Cancer, Isotretinoin
+Related support groups: Cancer, Depo-Provera, Provera, Methotrexate, Breast Cancer, Accutane, Lupron, Prostate Cancer, Medroxyprogesterone, Tamoxifen, Arimidex, Tretinoin, Fluorouracil, Lupron Depot, Femara, Gleevec, Rituxan, Lung Cancer, Renal Cell Carcinoma, Isotretinoin